 At the same time, be careful not to overload your customers with promotional content.
 Don’t stray from the main goal of onboarding, which is to get your customers comfortable with your offering.
 Promotions should be seamless and not distract from the learning process.

-Any upselling or cross-selling should also be personalized to each customer.
+Any upselling or cross-selling should also be personalised to each customer.
 Only recommend relevant products they haven’t already purchased.
 Over 30% of consumers find it annoying when a brand doesn’t acknowledge what they’ve already purchased and more than 42% were annoyed when recommendations weren’t appropriate for them and their tastes.

 Remember that onboarding is not a one-and-done task.
 There should be ongoing communication with new clients to ensure that everything is going well, even beyond the first time they use your offering.